AwesomeAi/AwesomeAi-RAD-Studios-2D-Platformer/README.md

 - Unity needs to be closed in order to commit your changes.
 - Make sure your whole group is sharing the same version of unity.
 - If making code, be sure to make different classes to allow for easy accessing of code rather than writing whole blocks in update.
+- Set break points in your program or look at the console if there are runtime errors.
+- Make placeholder objects as it will be a little bit before teamates are able to complete their assests, so sit tight.
+- Don't worry if you haven't merged, once you think your assets are truly done, then merge.
+- Always complete the next task if you can.
 - Um...
 Add notes if need be?

  ## Useful Links